Best Crypto Cards in Uganda (2026)

 No crypto exchanges are licensed by the Bank of Uganda or CMA.
 Binance P2P is the dominant on-ramp, and Uganda ranks among Binance's top African markets by volume.
 UGX pairs with MTN MoMo as the primary payment method create a direct mobile-money-to-crypto pipeline.
 Typical P2P markup: 2-4% above spot.
 The flow for most Ugandans: MTN MoMo transfer to Binance P2P seller, receive USDT, withdraw to crypto card wallet.

 Yellow Card operated in Uganda and may resume operations as the regulatory environment clarifies.
 Chipper Cash (pan-African fintech) and Flutterwave provide fiat-to-crypto bridges through their payment networks.
-OTC trading through Telegram groups and the Kampala blockchain community (Innovation Village meetups, Outbox Hub sessions, Hive Colab events) handles larger volumes and serves as an education channel for new users.
+OTC trading through Telegram groups and the Kampala blockchain community (Innovation Village meetups, Outbox Hub sessions, Hive Colab events) handles larger volumes and acts as an education channel for new users.

 The Kampala developer community is notable: Makerere University's computer science program, the Google Developer Group Kampala, and the growing freelance economy (Ugandans are among Africa's most active Upwork users) create a tech-savvy population that understands crypto and needs international payment tools.